Mender blog

 Josef's%20article%20illustration

 These days, managing a robust and coherent update deployment pipeline across multiple hardware variants is a big challenge for many device manufacturers and device fleet managers.
 These variants can appear from the outside to be using the same hardware parts, but on the inside the parts can differ.
-There are 2 key reasons for this: first one, there is a well documented global shortage of chips, and second there are ever-shortening timeframes for hardware availability to deprecation, which sometimes requires numerous iterations over a product’s lifecycle.
+There are 2 key reasons for this: first one, there are ever-shortening timeframes for hardware availability to deprecation, which sometimes requires numerous iterations over a product’s lifecycle, and second, depending on the scale of the product, replacing a high-cost part such as a SoM with a more cost efficient one can lead to substantial savings.

 This article shows you how to do a careful setup and integration of an arbitrary number of board support packages into a Yocto build.
 It also highlights the benefits that Mender provides for rolling out the resulting artifacts.